 We value creating high-quality forage for the local community, especially those engaged in food production.
 Recognizing that fields vary in composition, we strive to match our customers with the best type of feed for their animals, and do not believe in the “commodity hay” mentality.

-- Standard pricing is “Out of the barn” for you to come pick up your hay (all of our barns are easy access, and we gladly help you load up!)
+- Standard pricing is “Out of the barn” for you to come pick up your hay (we gladly help you load up!)

-- We also offer “off-the-wagon” discounts if you pick up on a baling day for an additional savings – it greatly helps our day, and we gladly pass that along to you for a discount.
+- We also offer “off-the-wagon” discounts if you pick up on a baling day for an additional savings – it greatly helps our day and barn space, and we gladly pass that along to you for a discount!

 - For the most part we don’t have time or capacity to deliver, but very local delivery is a possibility, depending on how far you are, for an added fee.
 Please feel free to ask!

 First Cut Hay – $7/bale ($6 off the wagon)

 Our standard, full-quality first cut is our main crop of the season.
 Harvested as fast as we can get to it, once yields are at their peak and before the bulk of seed heads start to desiccate (also known as becoming “overripe”), if we can help it.
 Of course, exact timing of first cut depends on the season’s rainfall, but we strive to maximize nutrient quality as well as yield from our first cut.

 Early First Cut Hay – $7.50/bale ($6.50 off wagon)